MasonKogami/MasonKogami/README.md

   <p>My name is Mason Kogami.
 I am a full-stack software engineer with a passion for learning.</p>
 </div>

-- 🔭 I’m currently working on: <a href="https://the-eventure-app.onrender.com/" target="_blank">Eventure</a>, your one stop shop to find your next outing!
-Browse events, purchase tickets, and have an Eventure!
+- 🔭 I’m currently working on: Brainiac, create flashcards, study them, and learn more!
 - ⚙️ I most often use: .ts, .js, .py, .html, .css
 - 🤔 Some interesting things about me: I am Japanese, Irish, Scottish, Lebanese, and Cuban.
 I sang in my highschool choir for 4 years and I still do not know how to sing.
 I love smoothies!